William Ríos López

 Puerto Rico

 Throughout this research experience, I worked under the guidance of Dr. David Serrano, a UPRM mechanical engineering professor.
-The research topic was electromagnetic eddy current generation, and my work aimed to determine critical optimization parameters of an electromagnetic heat induction design and use COMSOL Multiphysics Software to simulate the.
+The research topic was electromagnetic eddy current generation, and my work aimed to determine critical optimization parameters of an electromagnetic heat induction design and use COMSOL Multiphysics Software to simulate the transient performance of the heater using a moving mesh.
+Systematic numerical studies showed great agreement of the simulation results with previously published experimental data.

 Jan 2021 - Aug 2021